Skip to main content

 7. Appropriate data handling, statstical methods and experimental design

-Each student will receives five questions that test the student's knowledge of the program's core curriculum.
-Particularly, there will be one question for each of the core Pharmaceutics courses (PHCEU 7010, 7011, 7020 & 7960 (currently 5125 2nd 7 weeks only), 7030 & 7040).
+There will be one question for each of the core Pharmaceutics core courses (PHCEU 7010, 7011, 7020, 7021, 7030 & 7040).
 Questions will be written and graded by Department faculty members selected by the Chair or exam coordinator.
-Students are required to submit their own independently worked electronic file responses to the exam questions separate, clearly identified .pdf file answers to each exam question.
-These would best come from computer-generated (text-typed, equation-edited, but not hand-written and scanned) documents within ten days from the date of exam distribution to the exam coordinator in the department.
-A student-named electronic folder containing all 5 .pdf-generated answer files with indentifiers linked to each submitting student can be conveyed to the department coordinator using CD-ROM, .ftp, email or memory stick mechanisms (i.e., use a filename format such as "STUDENT_NAME_PHCEU7020.pdf" for each answer submission).
-No paper hardcopies of answers are accepted for exam answers (note: all photocopying required for any exam needs are not done at department expense).
-No answer revisions will be accepted after the ten-day submission deadline.
+Students are required to submit their own independently worked electronic file responses to the exam questions as separate, clearly identified .pdf file answers to each exam question.
+These should be computer-generated (text-typed, equation-edited, but not hand-written and scanned) documents.
+Students have three days to answer each question (e.g., a total of six days for 2 questions) from the date of exam distribution to the exam coordinator in the department.
+A student-named electronic folder containing all .pdf-generated answer files with identifiers linked to each submitting student can be conveyed to the Department Graduate Program Coordinator via the Comprehensive Exam canvas course using a filename format such as “STUDENT_NAME_PHCEU7020.pdf” for each answer submission.
+No paper hardcopies of answers are accepted for exam answers (note: all photocopying required for any exam needs is not done at department expense).
+No answer revisions will be accepted after the submission deadline.
 Students are expected to conform to all policies regarding academic honesty and integrity in producing their answers: essentially that all work submitted is their own with all external supporting materials and resources clearly cited in the exam answers.
+Each submitted answer file will be reviewed by Turnitin for originality of writing and possible use of AI.
+If either is at an unacceptable level, students will be asked to rewrite the answer file.

-Faculty will have two weeks from the date the exam answers are received to grade them.
-Grading of each of the five questions will be on a scale of 0-100, with a score of 80 considered to be a minimum passing score for each question.
-Results will be conveyed to the student in writing by the Graduate Program Advisor or to the Chair and be filed in the student's official dossier.
+Faculty will have three weeks from the date the exam answers are received to grade them.
+Grading of each question will be on a scale of 0-100, with a score of 80 considered to be a minimum passing score for each question.
+Results will be conveyed to the student in writing by the exam coordinator.
 Students may appeal the grading of a particular question.
-In such cases, three faculty members (other than those who wrote the question) will be selected by the preliminary exam coordinator to re-grade the question being challenged.
+In such cases, three faculty members (other than those who wrote the question) will be selected by the exam coordinator to re-grade the question being challenged.

 Students passing all written questions will receive an unconditional pass for the comprehensive exam.